vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 17. See Brunner-Lachaux's detailed discussion of this parallelism, in SP 3 pp.  396-405.

 18. SomaSambhu's prescriptions for antye$ti are translated in SP 3 pp. 567-618.
-For a general discussion of this ritual in the Saiva system, see Davis, "Cremation  and Liberation."
+For a general discussion of this ritual in the Śaiva system, see Davis, "Cremation  and Liberation."

 CHAPTER FOUR